vivienphang/wal-ETZ-BE/README.md

 This app is best viewed in mobile version.

+> Note: This is the backend repo.
+Frontend repo can be found [here.](https://github.com/vivienphang/wal-ETZ-FE)

+## App Demo

+Link to Youtube can be found [here.](https://youtu.be/YyAHUT4NbMI)

 ## Tech Stack

 **Client:** TypeScript, React, React Hooks (useContext + useReducer in replacement of Redux), Chakra UI, Luxon, SwiperJS, and ChartsJS